 Exercise and osteoporosis prevention programs that combine weight-bearing, impact and muscle strengthening exercises have been found to be the most effective at strengthening bones.

 For osteoporosis treatment, weight-bearing exercises are particularly important.
 The National Osteoporosis Foundation described weight-bearing exercises as those in which your bones and muscles work against gravity.

 Weight-bearing exercises cause your bones to break down and rebuild themselves in a denser, stronger form.
 (Swimming and bicycling are not primarily weight-bearing but are more of an aerobic exercise.)

-Equally important is weight training three times a week or more.
-Weight training has a multitude of good effects besides building bone and muscle, including improving almost all the biomarkers of aging, thus providing a tremendous anti-aging effect.
+Equally important is weight-training three times a week or more.
+Weight-training has a multitude of good effects besides building bone and muscle, including improving almost all the biomarkers of aging, thus providing a tremendous anti-aging effect.

 If you do not have the time or money to go to a fitness center, there are many resources accessible from the comfort of your home.

-which helps to build bone strength while adding variety to your routine.
+Another muscle building tool is the OsteoBall which helps to build bone strength while adding variety to your routine.
 It also has the advantage of fitting into smaller living spaces.

 There are also some great books that will help you to build your home exercise program.
 Some of our favorites appear below.
 Click an image for more information.

 Are there other exercise and osteoporosis treatment ideas you would like to see here?
 If so, contact us or leave a comment below.
 Thanks in advance for your contribution!